pexa/core/doc/build-osx.md

 brew install automake berkeley-db4 libtool boost miniupnpc pkg-config python qt libevent qrencode
 ```

+If you want to build with Pexa-Qt GUI app, you need additional libraries:

+    brew install qt qrencode libarchive

 If you run into issues, check [Homebrew's troubleshooting page](https://docs.brew.sh/Troubleshooting).
 See [dependencies.md](dependencies.md) for a complete overview.